marioemmanuel/bibliotek/README.md

 ### Overview

 Bibliotek is a self-contained, lightweight CMS written in Go, HTML, CSS and Javascript.
 It's uniquely crafted for small teams and startups looking for a zero-maintenance solution to manage and serve their technical documentation.
 With a focus on simplicity and ease of use, Bibliotek stands out in a landscape dominated by PHP-based CMSs.
-You can reach the author through Git (github.com/marioemmanuel) or Linkedin (www.linkedin.com/in/marioemmanuel).

 ![screenshot](screenshot.png)